 Waterfalls in Zambia

-For full exploration of the fall, adventurers can opt for aerial rides in small aircraft or trek along the bridge to the opposite side.
+For full exploration of the Falls, adventurers can opt for aerial rides in small aircraft or trek along the bridge to the opposite side.

 Zambia’s rich olden heritage and culture is well preserved in the different museums spread through the country.
 To a deeper learning of the ancient past of the country, its origin and later evolution, a tour through the various museums will be very rewarding.
 Some of the famous museums in Zambia are Choma Museum and Craft Project, Maramb Cultural Museum, Lusaka National Museum and Livingstone Museum among many others.